Kosovo national football team: Permission by FIFA to play friendlies

 On 6 February 2013, FIFA decided to allow Kosovan club teams to play friendly games against clubs from countries whose national teams were members of FIFA.
 However, it was stipulated that Kosovan clubs and teams could not display national symbols such as the Kosovan flag, emblem, etc., or play the Kosovan anthem.

-On 5 March 2014, the Kosovan football team was finally allowed by FIFA to play its first international friendly match, against Haiti; the match ended in a 0–0 draw.
+On 5 March 2014, the Kosovan football team was allowed by FIFA to play its first international friendly match, against Haiti; the match ended in a 0–0 draw.
 Before the match, some players of Kosovo posed with guns at a shooting range, causing a stir in Serbia.
 On the eve of the match, supporters of Kosovo burned the flag of Serbia.
 This incident prompted the Football Association of Serbia to request that FIFA revoked Kosovo's right to play international friendlies.

 After the match against Haiti, six more matches were held in 2014, against Turkey, Senegal, Oman, Equatorial Guinea and Albania.
 The first win in these friendlies was against Oman, by 1–0, while the biggest defeat a 1–6 against Turkey.